Wall Street sinks after election as 'fiscal cliff' eyed

 Contributing to the Nasdaq's decline, Apple shares fell 3.8 percent to $558, off 20.8 percent from an all-time intraday high of $705.07 set on September 21.
 That slump puts the stock of the world's most valuable publicly traded company in bear market territory.

+Despite Wednesday's sell-off, all three major U.S. stock indexes were still up for the year.
+At Wednesday's close, the Dow was up 5.9 percent for 2012 so far, while the S&P 500 was up 10.9 percent and the Nasdaq was up 12.8 percent.

-The drop was a reversal from Tuesday's gains when voting was under way.
+Wednesday's plunge was a reversal from Tuesday's rally when voting was under way.
 Defense and energy shares were among the market leaders that day, causing speculation that some investors were betting on a Romney win.

 On Wednesday, an index of defense shares fell 2.9 percent, its biggest one-day drop in a year.
 Shares of United Technologies dropped 2.9 percent to $77.68 while Lockheed Martin sank 3.9 percent to $91.15.